Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 Both platforms watch review quality carefully to prevent companies from gaming the system, and they really put effort into not approving fabricated reviews.
 However, there's a whole industry of people who make a business out of writing fake reviews and earning incentives by giving reviews across multiple platforms.

-As a result, reviews from generic email addresses like Gmail are unlikely to be approved, as platforms prioritize corporate email verification.
+As a result, reviews from generic email addresses like Gmail face additional verification requirements — G2 requires a screenshot upload, and both platforms apply higher scrutiny to personal email submissions.
 We do not recommend trying to pay for fake reviews, as this can damage your reputation on these platforms and potentially get your company profile flagged or suspended.

 Essential Review Components to Prepare